 - Picnic and snacks, there is only fast food offered

-- Either rain poncho or clothes to change.
-You'll definitely get wet!
-If you plan to do a boat trip wear already bath clothes and bring a towel
+- Either rain poncho or clothes to change - You'll definitely get soaked!
+If you plan to do a boat trip wear already your swimsuit for the boat tour and carry a towel

 - The falls are in total 2.7 km/1.7 mi long; 800 m/0.5 mi on the Brazilian side and 1.9 km/1.2 mi on the Argentinian side and mark the border.